panosstav/AutoregressiveModels/README.md

 6. Submission: The predictions can be submitted to a competition or used for further analysis.

 ## 🔮 Future work:
-future work would be Time Series Forecasting with SARIMA model.
+Future work would be Time Series Forecasting with SARIMA model.